SKS CEO and Founder, Vikram Akula, recognized by Time Magazine as one of today's 100 most influential people

 Monthly Visits

-A Health Field Assistant (FA) visits each member on a monthly basis to provide basic care or referrals as needed.
+A Health Field Assistant (HFA) visits each member on a monthly basis to provide basic care or referrals as needed.
 Special attention will be given to pregnant members.

 Information Sessions